|

 Uncoordinated swimming

-Rate of respiration, response to stimuli, and swimming are progressively
+Rate of respiration, response to stimuli, and

 reduced.